Accelerating Quadratic Transform and WMMSE: Two Application Cases

 We now test the various quadratic transform methods for massive MIMO in a simulated 7-hexagonal-cell wrapped-around network as considered in \cite{shen2018fractional1}.
 Within each cell, the BS is located at the center and the $6$ downlink users are randomly placed.
 Each BS has $128$ antennas and each user has $4$ antennas.
-The BS-to-BS distance is set to be $0.8$ km.
-The maximum transmit power level at the BS side is set to be $20$ dBm, and the AWGN power level is set to be $-90$ dBm.
-The downlink distance-dependent path-loss is simulated by $128.1 + 37.6 \log_{10}(d) + \tau $ (in dB), where $d$ represents the BS-to-user distance in km, and $\tau$ is a zero-mean Gaussian random variable with $8$ dB standard deviation for the shadowing effect.
+The BS-to-BS distance equals $0.8$ km.
+The maximum transmit power level at the BS side equals $20$ dBm, and the background noise power level equals $-90$ dBm.
+The downlink distance-dependent path-loss is simulated by $128.1 + 37.6 \log_{10}d + \tau $ (in dB), where $d$ represents the BS-to-user distance in km, and $\tau$ is a zero-mean Gaussian random variable with $8$ dB standard deviation for the shadowing effect.
 We consider sum rate maximization by setting all the weights to $1$.
 Again, Algorithm \ref{algorithm:QT}, Algorithm \ref{algorithm:GQT}, and Algorithm \ref{algorithm:EQT} are the competitors.
 As shown in Fig.~\ref{fig:MIMO}(a), Algorithm \ref{algorithm:QT} converges faster than the other two methods in terms of iterations; this result agrees with the former discussion below Proposition \ref{prop:MM_converge}.
-When it comes to the convergence evaluated by time, as shown in Fig.~\ref{fig:MIMO}(b), the two accelerated quadratic transform methods are much more efficient than the conventional method in Algorithm \ref{algorithm:QT}.
-In particular, observe that Algorithm \ref{algorithm:EQT} is also much faster than Algorithm \ref{algorithm:GQT}, as opposed to the ISAC case in Fig.~\ref{fig:ISAC}.
+When it comes to the convergence evaluated by time, as shown in Fig.~\ref{fig:MIMO}(d), the two accelerated quadratic transform methods are much more efficient than the conventional method in Algorithm \ref{algorithm:QT}.
+In particular, observe that Algorithm \ref{algorithm:EQT} is also much faster than Algorithm \ref{algorithm:GQT}, as opposed to the ISAC scenario in Fig.~\ref{fig:ISAC:convergence}.
 There are two reasons.
 First, there are more matrix ratio terms in the massive MIMO problem case; second, the FP of massive MIMO has a more complicated structure (with ratios nested in logarithms).
-When MPF contains more ratios or has a more complicated structure, the surrogate function approximation by the nonhomogeneous quadratic transform tends to be loose, in which case Nesterov's extrapolation becomes more effective.
+Moreover, as shown in Fig.~\ref{fig:MIMO}(b) and Fig.~\ref{fig:MIMO}(e), the advantage of Algorithm \ref{algorithm:EQT} over the other two methods becomes larger when more antennas are deployed.
+Nevertheless, when the noise level is raised, as shown in Fig.~\ref{fig:MIMO}(c) and Fig.~\ref{fig:MIMO}(d), the advantage of Algorithm \ref{algorithm:EQT} shrinks.
+The reason is that the FP-based coordination between the different beamformers becomes less important in the low-SNR regime; the maximum ratio transmission (MRT), i.e., aligning each beamformer with its corresponding channel, now tends to be a better choice \cite{bjornson2014optimal}.